 I’ll be interested to see where Trent Parke goes in the coming years.
 He’s 40ish so should have many years of image making ahead of him.
 In my view, his photographs are absolutely what Magnum needs, yet are sufficiently different as to represent a clear evolution of the B&W reportage/photojournalism we’ve come to associate with the name (and that can at times blur together).

-This is a book a heartily recommend and, at £20, it is excellent value.
+This is a book a heartily recommend and thankfully it is also excellent value.